USRSE/usrse.github.io/docs/tests_ci.md

 The workflow [jobs-poster.yaml](.github/workflows/jobs-poster.yaml) is run on any push to `main` with changes to `_data/jobs.yml`.
 If new jobs are found, it will post the Job URL to the USRSE Slack `#jobs` channel.
-It utilizes the [Jobs updater](https://github.com/rseng/jobs-updater) Github Action by @vsoch and @jhkennedy to parse the `_data/jobs.yml` file for new jobs and post them the USRSE Slack.
+It utilizes the [Jobs updater](https://github.com/rseng/jobs-updater) GitHub Action by @vsoch and @jhkennedy to parse the `_data/jobs.yml` file for new jobs and post them the USRSE Slack.
 For the action:

  - unique: determines the field in the jobs.yml that determines uniqueness (defaults to url)